wmay/tunnelr/README.md

 closeTunnel(sshTunnel)
 ```

-To enter an SSH password from a GUI you will need `ssh-askpass` installed.
+To enter an SSH password interactively in Mac or Linux you will need `ssh-askpass` installed.
 To securely login without entering a password (thus not requiring `ssh-askpass`), follow [these instructions](http://www.thegeekstuff.com/2008/11/3-steps-to-perform-ssh-login-without-password-using-ssh-keygen-ssh-copy-id/).